-In a separate experiment the far end of a fiber was cleaved and butted to a gold mirror (with index-matching fluid in the small gap between the fiber facet and the gold mirror).
+In a separate experiment, the far end of a fiber was cleaved and butted to a gold mirror (with index-matching fluid in the small gap between the fiber facet and the gold mirror).
 This induced a very sharp resonance in the modulation response of the laser, as shown by the light solid curve in Fig. 8.1.
-When the laser is driven on resonance by a microwave source with an RF drive power of $-6 \, dBm$ , the optical output is not fully modulated and the laser is operating in the small-signal regime.
-As the microwave drive power is increased to $>10 \,\mathrm{dBm}$ the optical modulation depth approaches unity and the optical waveform becomes pulse-like.
-The detailed characteristics of the optical pulses cannot be resolved by the photodiode, whose output appears to be sinusoidal since only the fundamental frequency $(17.5 \,\mathrm{GHz})$ of the modulated laser light can be detected with reasonable efficiency.
-Figure 8.2 shows optical Second Harmonic Generation (SHG) autocorrelation traces of the laser output under two microwave drive power levels, at +4 dBm and at +14 dBm.
-The first trace $(at +4 \, dBm \, drive)$ is sinusoidal in shape, implying that the optical waveform is also sinusoidal, and that the optical modulation depth is less than unity.
+When the laser is driven on resonance by a microwave source with an RF drive power of $-6 \, dBm$, the optical output is not fully modulated, and the laser operates in the small-signal regime.
+As the microwave drive power is increased to $>10 \, \text{dBm}$, the optical modulation depth approaches unity, and the optical waveform becomes pulse-like.
+The detailed characteristics of the optical pulses cannot be resolved by the photodiode, whose output appears to be sinusoidal, since only the fundamental frequency (17.5 GHz) of the modulated laser light can be detected with reasonable efficiency.
+Figure 8.2 shows optical Second Harmonic Generation (SHG) autocorrelation traces of the laser output under two microwave drive power levels, at $+4 \, dBm$ and at $+14 \, dBm$.
+The first trace (at +4 dBm drive) is sinusoidal in shape, implying that the optical waveform is also sinusoidal and that the optical modulation depth is less than unity.
+The latter case (b) clearly indicates the pulse-like behavior of the optical output, with a full width at half-maximum (FWHM) width of 12.4 ps (inferred from the FWHM of the autocorrelation trace, assuming a Gaussian pulse shape).
+This, in effect, is active mode locking of a laser diode at a repetition rate of 17.5 GHz.
+The spectrum of the laser consists of a large number (\sim 7) of longitudinal modes of the laser diode, since there is no frequency selective element (such as an etalon) in the external cavity.
+The width of the individual mode is mainly determined by frequency chirping due to heavy carrier modulation and does not seem to correspond to the transformed value of the optical pulse width.